nferraro-roofing/coffee-maker/README.md

-Simple cofee maker implementation
+Simple coffee maker implementation

-# TODO
+# TODO - coffee maker proper
-* Remove .app folder.
-This isn't an app - it's a domain for a coffee-maker
-* Bootstrap with a CoffeeMaker creator
+* Coffee maker creator
-* Use a clock to sync things
+* Actually implement the business logic
+* Check scope of methods / packaging.
+* Sonar lint stuff
 * Tests
-* Check scope of methods. some could / should be package protected
-* Sonar lint stuff
+* Javadoc / Readme
+** Goal is implement a coffee maker as described below.
+Ultimately, we just want CoffeeReady and WarmerPlateOn / off in a sane way
+** Boiler, WarmerPlate, and PressureRefliefValve look the same, but no reason to make an interface because we treat each one explicitly - i.e. no room for polymorphism
+** Components can know only of sensors - not each other.
+This assists in decoupling the components
 * Format javadoc and view how it actually turns out
 * maven enforcer rules?
+* Lombok?

 ### The Mark IV Special Coffee Maker [Problem statement - taken from Uncle Bob's [article] (http://objectmentor.com/resources/articles/CoffeeMaker.pdf)]